Course Policies

 Failure to attend class during the first week of class or throughout the term may result in revocation or reduction of financial aid.
 A student is responsible for adhering to the deadlines for schedule adjustment and should drop any class section he or she does not intend to complete.
 The student should not assume that any class section will be dropped for him or her.

-A student who is withdrawn for not attending the first week of class may discuss reinstatement with the faculty member.
-If the faculty member does not support the reinstatement, the student may petition the Student Academic Appeals Committee for reinstatement.
-A student who has registered for a distance learning course is required to access the website for the course during the first week.
-Failure to do so may result in withdrawal.
+A student who is dropped for not attending the first week of class may discuss reinstatement with the faculty member.
+If the faculty member does not support the reinstatement, the student may discuss options with the appropriate department head.
+A student who has registered for a distance learning course is required to access the website for the course and participate as directed by the Instructor during the first week.
+Failure to do so may result in being dropped from the course.

 Attendance policies differ between credit hour programs and clock hour certificate programs.
 Consult the appropriate attendance policy for more information.